ASD-Blueprint/ASD-Blueprint-for-Secure-Cloud/content/en/design/overview/_index.md

 ### Purpose

 ASD's *Blueprint for Secure Cloud* (the Blueprint) provides organisations a secure, flexible, and scalable platform for key services including productivity and collaboration, and user operated endpoints (laptops, desktops, and mobile devices).
 It also provides a controlled base allowing organisations to deploy its own hosted additional services, workloads, and third party web services.
-The Blueprint describes a secure architecture, with implementation and operation guidance, and associated security documentation necessary for organisations to make well-informed risk-based decisions on implementations tailored to the operating context.
+The Blueprint describes a secure architecture, with implementation and operation guidance, and associated cybersecurity documentation necessary for organisations to make well-informed risk-based decisions on implementations tailored to the operating context.

 ### Where to start